 “And what’s that supposed to do?”

-All right.
-Now, are that all of the meanings of bringen?
-No, there is one more we should mention and that is bringen as in to have the guts.
+Now, those wer STILL not all the uses of bringen.
+Another common phrasing in colloquial German is “etwas (nicht) bringen” in the sense of to have the guts.
 Or actually it is a general to have what it takes since it works not only for fear but also for moral hesitation or qualms.

 - “Ach, der neue Kollege ist soooo heiß.”